ajj8866/facebook_mkt/README.md

 - `image_type`: Must be one of `"image_array"` or `"image"` depending on model should use actual images or their numpy representation (processed using the `Dataset` class)
 - `split_in_datset`: Boolean variable.
 If set to True the dataset is split within the `Dataset` class and a series of random flips and rotations applied to the training dataset.
 If set to False the dataset is split within the `get_loader`function and identical transformations applied to both the training and testing set but model runs faster

+## text_model
+### Overview
+- Sets up a product description class for preprocessing data in the product description column by:
+  -using the `nltk`'s library to lemmitize (converting words like becoming to become, running to run, mice to mouse etc.) individual word, remove punctuation the likes of exclamation marks, colons and fix contraction (words like didn't to did not, wouldn't to would not etc.) and yield all words in lower case so that the model may correcty identify words and the corpus boasts consistent usage of words with identical meaning
+   - Obtain a dictionary comprising of all unique words within the product description column and the number of times each unique word appears within the column
+   - An additional method (`dataloader_preprocess`) to yield the product description column in a format compatible with the skipgram model.
+Given the extended period of time this method took the skipgram methodlogy was subsequently discarded in favour of a pre-traned Bert model
+ - Set up a dataset called `TextDatasetBert` using a pre-trained Bert model and the tokens corresponding to such a model to obtain